Skip to Content

 What type of wreath form can I use?

 There are wire wreath forms, extruded (rounded) wreath forms, and flat wreath forms.
-Wire is the most difficult to use for a cork wreath (see below).
+Wire is the most difficult to use, though you can wrap it with ribbon first.

 You will see some people use rounded wreath bases, but you’ll have to use a lot more corks to get the coverage as you work the corks around the ring.
 You’ll see when you start gluing.